Verizon To Cut Up To 15,000 Jobs In Its Largest Layoff to Date – Restructuring Begins Next Week: Report

 Add us onAdd us on Google

-Verizon (VZ) is set to reduce its workforce by approximately 15,000 employees as it works to cut costs amid intensified competition in the wireless services sector.
+Verizon (VZ) is reportedly set to reduce its workforce by approximately 15,000 employees as it works towards cutting costs, as competition in the wireless services sector continues to weigh on the telecom giant.

 Verizon’s stock gained 1.5% in morning trade on Thursday.
 However, retail sentiment around the telecommunications giants trended in ‘bearish’ territory over the past day.